CederGroupHub/WFacer/README.md

 time between two queue submission attempts. `qlaunch` will keep submitting jobs to the queue until no unfinished job could be found on launchpad.

+>Note: You may still need to qlaunch manually after every cluster expansion iteration because for Fireworks could occasionally set the enumeration job to the READY state but fails to continue executing the job.

-After the workflow is finished, use the following codes to retrieve the computed results from MongoDB, (Assume you run the workflow generation script and the following dataloading script on the same machine, otherwise you will have to figure out which `JOB_STORE` to use!):
+After the workflow is finished, use the following codes to retrieve the computed results from MongoDB:
 ```python

 from jobflow import SETTINGS